The Slowtide Turkish Towel is a great, stylish beach towel. Photo: Rebecca Parsons

 LEUS XL Beach ECO Towel ($60)

-Pros: Made from sustainably sourced cotton, absorbent.
+Pros: Made from sustainably sourced cotton, absorbent

-Cons: Oversized design isn’t the most packable.
+Cons: Oversized design isn’t the most packable

 Measuring 70” x 40”, the XL Beach ECO Towel is the largest towel LEUS offers.
 The oversize towel is plenty big for spreading out on and is great for lounging on at the beach.
 The towel is made from 100% sustainably sourced cotton that is absorbent and soft to the touch.
-The towel features a specialized coating that helps ward off funky smells and while I didn’t notice the coating, I will say that this towel stays smelling fresh longer than some of my other towels.
+The towel features a specialized coating that helps ward off funky smells and while we didn’t notice the coating, we will say that this towel stays smelling fresh longer than some of my other towels.
 While the XL Beach ECO towel isn’t the most packable option, it’s a super classic design that is perfect for beach and pool adventures near home.

 CHECK PRICE ON AMAZONSand Cloud Turkish Beach Towel ($48)

-Pros: Lightweight, cute, portion of profits donated to marine conservation efforts.
+Pros: Lightweight, cute, portion of profits donated to marine conservation efforts

-Cons: Not super absorbent, pricey.
+Cons: Not super absorbent, pricey

-Like many others, I first heard about Sand Cloud via an ad on Instagram.
-The brand received early backing via a Shark Tank appearance and claimed to be quick drying, sand resistant, and to “save the fishies.”
-At nearly $50 a towel, I was skeptical, but I decided to give their towels a try.
-Something I love about Sand Cloud is the abundance of fun prints they offer; their towels are more like a work of art than a towel.
-The Sand Cloud Turkish Beach towel is incredibly lightweight and while I would say it’s sand resistant, it easy to shake off the sand once you’re finished at the beach.
+The Sand Cloud Turkish Beach Towel is incredibly lightweight and while we wouldn’t say it’s sand resistant, it easy to shake off the sand once you’re finished at the beach.
 Like most Turkish towels, it’s not the most absorbent towel, but it’s perfect for tropical vacations and warm settings.
-I also found that the Sand Cloud towel doubles nicely as a sarong and I often wrap mine around my waist to venture into stores after the beach.
-10% of profits are donated to marine conservation, which is probably what I love most about supporting Sand Cloud.
+We also found that the Sand Cloud towel doubles nicely as a sarong and our tester often wraps hers around her waist to venture into stores after the beach.
+10% of profits are donated to marine conservation, which is probably what we love most about supporting Sand Cloud.

 CHECK PRICE ON AMAZONPackTowl Personal Beach Towel ($42)